2006 Mid-Atlantic United States flood: District of Columbia

 Significant street and river flooding was reported in Washington, D.C.
 Several important federal buildings, including the National Archives and Records Administration, the Internal Revenue Service, the United States Department of Justice and some of the Smithsonian Institution, were closed.
 Mayor Anthony A. Williams declared a state of emergency as a result of the flooding and the threat of power outages and other problems.
 Sections of Beach Drive in Rock Creek Park were washed out.
 The road was closed for several months for repair and reinforcing.
 Beach Drive is the main north–south road through the park and is a major commuter artery.

 Maryland

 The most severe flooding took place in and around Montgomery County.
 Over 2,200 people had to be evacuated from the area south of Lake Needwood in Rockville due to concerns of a dam break there (the earthen dam was leaking).
 If the dam were to break, communities downstream could be under as much as 22 ft of flood water.
 The dam did not break, however, and the evacuations ended on the evening of June 29.
-U.S. Route 29 (Colesville Road) in Silver Spring and Maryland Route 198 near Fort Meade were among the dozens of roadways closed due to high water.
+US 29 (Colesville Road) in Silver Spring and MD 198 near Fort Meade were among the dozens of roadways closed due to high water.
 Parts of Laurel in Prince George's County were also evacuated after floodgates were opened to relieve pressure on a nearby dam.